 Post-war economic hardship and the Great Depression led to several burglaries at the church.
 However, the inter-war years also featured amateur theatricals, Women’s Socials, visiting preachers and youth holidays to the east Kent coast.
 In October 1925 the parish was visited by Sister Faith of the Community of St Peter, who had been one of its parish-workers from 1907 to 1919 before being posted to Korea.
 Due to the rules of her Community, her address at the Parish Buildings was for an all-female audience.
 In February 1927, Osborn was succeeded as vicar by Edmund Douglas Merritt (1879-1956), an old friend of Keelan and Kett.
 Nine days of social events and services were held at Michaelmas 1931 to mark the fiftieth anniversary of the nave’s completion, including a Requiem Mass for Fr.
 Penfold.

-A more problematic neighbour to the north-east was the large canal-side factory of the Aerated Bread Company (ABC), which had replaced a branch of the Young Man’s Christian Association on that site in 1915.
+A more problematic neighbour was the vast factory of the Aerated Bread Company (ABC), built to the north-east around 1891 to supply their whole London network via the canals as they began to open a large number of their self-service tea-shops in central London – the city centre had previously been dominated by tea-shops run by their rivals Lyons.
+The factory surrounded and eventually took over the site of a branch of the Young Man’s Christian Association at 17 Camden Road, also dating to around 1891.
+The new factory superseded ABC’s original local Camden bakery on Park Street (now Parkway), open since at least 1871 and only built to supply a few tea-shops in north-west London.
 The ABC used carbonated or fizzy water instead of yeast to introduce carbon dioxide into the dough, hugely reducing the need for the workers to handle the dough and making the baking process more hygienic.
-The bread it produced was mainly used to supply the ABC’s chain of self-service tea-shops, one of which was sited between the factory and the church’s liturgical west end.
+One of their self-service tea-shops was also sited between the factory and the church’s liturgical west end.